 Newly appointed teaching staff who have been confirmed in a similar position in a comparable institution may, on production of documentary evidence of this or equivalent experience, apply for exemption from probation to Academic Staff Committee.

-Teaching staff on probation are required, as a condition of that probation to successfully complete - within the probationary period - the required elements of The Bath Course in Enhancing Academic Practice'.
+Teaching staff on probation are required, as a condition of that probation to successfully complete - within the probationary period - the required elements of ‘Pathway to HEA Fellowship for Probationers’

-The progress of Teaching staff during probation is monitored by a sub group of Academic Staff Committee.
+The progress of Teaching staff during probation is monitored by the Academic Staff Committee.

 Notice may be given at fixed points in the year- 3 months notice expiring on the last day of a semester or on 31 August.
 Notice should be in writing and addressed to the Director of Human Resources.